YahooArchive/mojito-waterfall/README.md

 ## Waterfall Mojit

 The Waterfall mojit takes a [Waterfall GUI object](#waterfall-gui-object) and renders the waterfall using its binder.
-Pass the Waterfall GUI object through params > data > waterfall.
+Pass the Waterfall GUI object through params > body > waterfall.
 If a Waterfall instance is used, make sure to pass the object returned by waterfall.getGui.
 In the example below, the Waterfall mojit is executed using ac.composite.

 ```
 ac.composite.execute({
     waterfall: {
         params:
-            data:
+            body:
                 waterfall: waterfall.getGui()
             }
         }